omer929292/Simple_AppBar/README.md

 ## AppBar

 Create an AppBar by setting height, color and child.
-This library helps  to flexibly and freely add items to the AppBar, enabling you to fully control their position within the AppBar.
+This library helps to flexibly add items to the AppBar, enabling you to fully control their position within the AppBar.